JoaoHPS06/backend_task_api/gerenciamento_tarefas/README.md

 This is a RESTful API for a task management system.
 The project is built with Python, Flask, and connects to a PostgreSQL database.

+**The starter.py file serves as the main entry point for running this API.**

 ## Features
 -   Full CRUD (Create, Read, Update, Delete) for tasks.
 -   User registration and login system.